stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Why am I unable to get past your home page?
 Few attempts, not even captcha loads...says 'attention required Cloudflare'" by @[uxgravy](https://twitter.com/uxgravy/status/1117395094041243651)

+"If i ever meet a cloudflare employee in real life, they are going to get a finger in the eye" by @[dcuthbert](https://twitter.com/dcuthbert/status/685127882776129537)

 "Hey i'm seeing this attention required again and again on the same website after I do the captcha." by @[rambokkisa](https://twitter.com/rambokkisa/status/725945637070495745)

+"torproject users in SF should organize a protest outside cloudflare's office to demand its employees solve a few captchas before entering" by @[wiretapped](https://twitter.com/wiretapped/status/512988526544424960)

 "Why is the CloudFlare memory leak bug not getting more attention?!
 It's potentially worse than HeartBleed." by @[withgallantry](https://twitter.com/withgallantry/status/836182424522539009)